 People frequently espouse the importance of a healthy work-life balance, but it can be hard to know how to achieve such an equilibrium.
-Groom & Style have assembled a useful an in-depth guide on the subject, and we’ve put together some quick-fire tips on how you can manage your time better.
+Groom & Style have assembled a useful in-depth guide on the subject, and we’ve put together some quick-fire tips on how you can manage your time better.

 Having more balance in your life can lead you to be happier, healthier, and more productive.
 Following these tips can help you realize that goal.